N2IT/phase4-fullstack-project/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 Then delete everything in your folder and run `rm -rf .git`.
-Then redo the installation instructions!
+Then redo the installation instructions!# phase4-fullstack-project